July 26th, 2021

 With your entire family under one roof while social distancing, you’re each relying on technology to keep you connected and entertained in different ways.
 From using video chat apps for school and work, playing video games, and streaming movies and shows on your smart TV, all of these things can add up to big time data usage.
-In fact, internet service providers like Comcast, AT&T and Verizon are reporting huge spikes in internet usage since schools around the U.S. closed and millions of people transitioned to working from home due to coronavirus (COVID-19).
+In fact, internet service providers like Comcast, AT&T and Verizon are reporting huge spikes in internet usage since schools around the U.S. closed and millions of people transitioned to working from home due to COVID-19.

-At Asurion, we help more than 300 million get the most out of the technology they love and rely on.
+At Asurion, we help our more than 300 million customers get the most out of the technology they love and rely on.
 And we’re here to help you maximize your devices’ capabilities with these things you should know about navigating the world of in-home data usage, as well as 4 things you can do to reduce data usage on your iPhone and Android.

 Some internet providers are temporarily lifting data caps